Medicare · 2 min read

 The Costly Timing Trap

 This creates planning challenges many Maryland retirees don't anticipate.
-A single dollar over an IRMAA threshold costs $2,340 annually in extra premiums.
-Converting $1,000 from a traditional IRA to Roth could push your income from $110,999 to $111,999, triggering the higher bracket for the entire following year.
+A single dollar over the first IRMAA threshold costs $974 annually in extra Part B premiums alone — closer to $1,148 once the Part D surcharge is included.
+Converting $1,000 from a traditional IRA to Roth could push your income from $108,999 to $109,999, triggering the higher bracket for the entire following year.

 The timing gets trickier because Social Security also counts toward IRMAA calculations.
 Many retirees in the Annapolis area discover their combined pension, Social Security, and investment income pushes them into higher premium brackets unexpectedly.